vanbelkummax/sparsity-trap-2um-benchmark/README.md

 <br>

-**We demonstrate that the "barrier" to 2µm training was not the resolution itself,** **but the incompatibility of MSE with sparse single-molecule data.**
+**I demonstrate that the "barrier" to 2µm training was not the resolution itself,** **but the incompatibility of MSE with sparse single-molecule data.**

-**By validating the Poisson NLL solution, we have effectively unlocked native 2µm supervision.**
+**By validating the Poisson NLL solution, I have effectively unlocked native 2µm supervision.**

 </div>